 Can I update or change my major to hear a decision before June 15?

 Requesting a major change or providing updated information will not change your current status.
 We will review all applicants on the waitlist if space is available after May 1.

 What, if anything, should I provide to increase my chances of being admitted from the waitlist?

 We have fully reviewed your application and no additional information you provide at this time will increase your chances of being admitted.
-Updated transcripts, letters of recommendation, test scores, and evaluative interviews are not required or recommended.
+Updated transcripts, letters of recommendation and evaluative interviews are not required or recommended.

 What can I do if I am not offered acceptance from the waitlist but want to attend NC State in the future?

 We are confident you will have a successful educational future and encourage you to keep us in mind for transfer admission.
 About 20% of NC State graduates each year started their college coursework at another college or university.
 Learn more about our transfer admission process and what it takes to be a competitive applicant at admissions.ncsu.edu/transfers.